Lancing, West Sussex

-The village was a popular seaside resort in the mid-19th century, gaining favour from the gentry of the time for its secluded atmosphere.
-Summer tourist hallmarks are the traditional guesthouses on the A259 coast road, as well as a caravan/campsite in Old Salts Farm Road, and beach chair hire and ice cream businesses.
+The village was a popular seaside resort in the mid-19th century.
+Summer tourist hallmarks are the traditional guesthouses on the A259 coast road (Brighton Road), as well as a caravan/campsite in Old Salts Farm Road, and beach chair hire and ice cream businesses.

 Location

 There is a shingle beach with good stretches of clean sand at low water.
 Part of the coast road does not directly adjoin the sea but instead the long and narrow Widewater, a rare brackish lagoon, and the only known location of the probably extinct Ivell's sea anemone.
 Immediately north of the developed area is Lancing Ring, a Nature Reserve in the South Downs National Park.
 To the north of that is farmed agricultural downland connected to Lancing College Farm.
 On its eastern side is Shoreham Airport, the world's oldest continually operated airport, which was an RAF base in World War II.

 The village's boundary with Sompting to the west has historically been along Boundstone Lane, named after the boundstone or boundary stone that marked the boundary.
 The stone is now kept at Boundstone Nursery School, Upper Boundstone Lane, having previously been kept at Boundstone Community College, which has now been closed and transformed into The Sir Robert Woodard Academy.
 Much of Lancing's northern boundary with the village of Coombes runs along the Ladywell Stream, a tributary of the River Adur which runs from the South Downs near to Lancing College.
 The source of the Ladywell Stream, the Ladywell Spring, is believed to be an ancient holy well or sacred stream with pre-Christian significance.